Seaside Village Historic District: Resiliency

-The Nature Conservancy and Groundworks Bridgeport have an annual commitment to maintaining the gardens in partnership with Seaside Village.
-The day-to-day maintenance and plantings have been handled by a resident volunteer, Diego Celis.

 Seaside Village endured two catastrophic floods within a 14-month period with Irene in 2011 and Sandy in 2012.
 Hurricane Irene's 3-foot storm surge left behind more than $600,000 in damages.
 Sandy's 9-foot storm surge was worse than Irene, destroying mechanicals in basements that had been replaced a year before after Irene and reaching units that had not been affected by Irene.
 Approximately 140 units benefited from the installation of new electrical panels raised to the first level, sump pumps and other work to help make their units more resilient in future storms thanks to grants from the Robin Hood Relief Fund, United Way, and other funders.

-Many of the plantings in the Village and some trees were destroyed by the salt water floods.
-Villagers have replanted many flowers and shrubs.
-The Seaside Village Tree Committee worked with Bridgeport's tree warden on stump removal and have replaced 39 trees since the storms.
-A walk through the village in the spring or summer shows the pride that villagers take in their yards and common areas.

-Seaside Village's attention to their gardens has become known to some in the botanical community.
-Seaside Village even has a rose named after it in the New York Botanical Gardens.
-A Seaside Village resident, Diego Celis, found a double mutation of a wild beach rose near the village.
-He brought a few of the cuttings to the New York Botanical Garden, where the curator of the Peggy Rockefeller rose garden, Stephen Scaniello, named it “Seaside Joy” after Seaside Village.
-Seaside Joy looks like an old rose, with cupped flowers and an intense fragrance.

 In 2014, the Seaside Village Garden Committee decided to build a community garden with raised beds for vegetable production as well as a fenced-in dog run.
-Village residents took on the task of building the raised beds.
-The first season 15 were built.
-They have since expanded to 50.
-There will be a maximum of 64 beds when completed.
-An arbor with a picnic table next to the gardens has created a relaxing location for village potlucks and impromptu picnics.

-The following quote from Yale's Master Plan captures the essence of Seaside Village's first 100 years succinctly: